Welcome to our Governors’ section

 My name is Karen Bean and I was elected to be a Parent Governor in December 2016.
-I am a member of the Curriculum Committee.
+I am Chair of the Resources Committee.
 Whilst I am currently a full time mother, my background is in health economics and evidenced based medicine looking at cost effectiveness, efficiency opportunities and budget impact.
 I hope to bring these skills to my role as a governor.

-I have three children, one of whom is currently in Year R, another one starting in September 2017 and the final one hopefully starting in 2019.
+I have three children, one of whom is currently in Year 2, another one who started in September 2018 and the final one hopefully starting in 2019.
 As a result I am hugely invested in seeing that the high standards of the school are maintained.
 I have lived in Fleet for the last 19 years and love the area.
 In my spare time (!)
 I enjoy playing netball, running and reading.